joerikock/Master-Thesis-2019/README.md

 # Traffic generator

-Generate 'normal' internet traffic based on a DDoS fingerprint from DDoSDB and a file bigFlows.pcap
+Generate 'normal' internet traffic based on a DDoS fingerprint from DDoSDB and a file bigFlows.pcap.
+A percentage of 'overlap' is specified, and the code updates the source IPs of bigFlows to overlap partly with the IP addresses from the fingerprint.

 ## Prerequisites